jxtngx/intro-to-post-training/README.md

 ```

+> [!NOTE]
+> [Protocols](https://peps.python.org/pep-0544/) in Python are an instance of abc.ABC that allow for structural subtyping i.e. easier duck typing.

-If we were to define a custom Recipe, we would subclass `FTRecipeInterface` and implement the methods above, extending the custom recipe as needed.
+When creating a custom Recipe, we subclass `FTRecipeInterface` and implement the methods above, extending the custom recipe as needed.
 For instance – there is a need to add intermediate methods for setup.
-The `LoRAFinetuneRecipeSingleDevice` recipe adds the following methods to support the `setup` step:
+The `LoRAFinetuneRecipeSingleDevice` recipe adds the following methods to support the `setup` method:

 ```python
 class LoRAFinetuneRecipeSingleDevice(FTRecipeInterface):